Evaluating the Effectiveness of Personalized Medicine with Software: Methods

 \bneqn \Ihato \triangleq \Vhat[\dhat] - \Vhat[\hat{d_0}], \eneqn

 where $\dhat$ is an estimate of the rule $d$ derived from the population response surface approximation, $\Vhat$ is an estimate of its corresponding value $V$ and $\Ihato$ is an estimate of the resulting population improvement $\muIo$ (Equation~\ref{eq:mean_improvement_score}).
 The $\hat{d_0}$ notation indicates that sometimes the competitor $d_0$ may have to be estimated from the data as well.
-For example, the allocation procedure \textbf{best} (Table~\ref{tab:d_0_procedures}) must be calculated by using the sample average of the responses for both $T_1$ and $T_2$ in the data.
-We leave discussion of inference for $\muIo$ to Section~\ref{subsec:cis_tests_I_measure} and here only discuss construction of the sample statistic.
+For example, the allocation procedure \textbf{best} must be calculated by using the sample average of the responses for both $T_1$ and $T_2$ in the data.

-In order to properly gauge how well $d$ performs allocating the better of the treatments for each subject, we begin by splitting the RCT data into two disjoint subsets: training data with $\ntrain$ of the original $n$ observations $\bracks{\Xtrain, \ytrain}$ and testing data with the remaining $\ntest = n - \ntrain$ observations $\bracks{\Xtest, \ytest}$.
-Then $\fhattrain$ can be fitted using the training data to construct $\dhat$ via Equation~\ref{eq:d}.
-Performance of $\dhat$, explained in the subsequent paragraph, is then evaluated on the test data. \citet{Hastie2013} explain that this procedure yields an estimate of the \qu{performance} of the procedure on future individuals conditional on $\bracks{\Xtrain, \ytrain}$ (we address the conditioning on the training data later).
-By splitting the RCT data into training and test subsets, Equation~\ref{eq:estimated_improvement_score} can provide an honest assessment of improvement for future individuals who are allocated using our proposed methodology compared to a baseline business-as-usual allocation strategy \citep{Faraway2013}.
+In order to properly estimate $\muIo$, we use the widely-known cross-validation procedure \citep[Chapter 7.10]{Hastie2013}.
+We split the RCT data into two disjoint subsets: training data with $\ntrain$ of the original $n$ observations $\bracks{\Xtrain, \ytrain}$ and testing data with the remaining $\ntest = n - \ntrain$ observations $\bracks{\Xtest, \ytest}$.
+Then $\fhattrain$ can be fit using the training data to construct $\dhat$ via Equation~\ref{eq:d}.
+Performance of $\dhat$ as calculated by Equation~\ref{eq:estimated_improvement_score}, is then evaluated on the test data. \citet{Hastie2013} explain that a single train-test split yields an estimate of the \qu{performance} of the procedure on future individuals conditional on $\bracks{\Xtrain, \ytrain}$, the \qu{past}.
+Thus, the $\Ihato$ statistic defined in Equation~\ref{eq:estimated_improvement_score} computed using $\bracks{\Xtest, \ytest}$ can provide an honest assessment of improvement (i.e. immune to overfitting in $\fhat$) who are allocated using our proposed methodology compared to a baseline business-as-usual allocation strategy \citep{Faraway2013}.
+This can be thought of as employing a replicated trial, often required in drug development programs, which separates rule construction (in-sample) from rule validation (out-of-sample) as recommended by \citet{Rubin2012}.
+Note that this comes at a cost of more sample variability (as now our estimate will be based on the test subset with a sample size much smaller than $n$).
+Our framework and software is the first to provide user-friendly out-of-sample validation for the overall utility of personalized medicine models as a native feature.